WiNic/Dungeon_Gourmet/README.md

 ## Audio
 We attempted to play snippets of the Background Music and make them overlapping with a fade in/out to achieve a looping effect.
 However, we were unsuccessful because it is not possible to set delays depending on the length of an audio file dynamically, they have to be hard coded in the cue file.
 Then we tried to implement the fade in and out effect in the level Blueprint.
 Although there are nodes that could be used, we did not receive any audio feedback when using the Audio Component.
 We will revisit this issue next semester.
 Currently, we have implemented a feature where the audio starts when the Level begins and pauses when the pause UI Component appears.
 The game Audio is paused until the UI element is closed.

-Time spent:
+Time spent: 10h

 ## Particle System (Death Animation)
 Implemented an explosion with Niagara, by creating a custom material to get different particles.
-There is also the possibility to change the base colors of the explosions to make the System modular for future Enemies.+
+There is also the possibility to change the base colors of the explosions to make the System modular for future Enemies.

-Time spent:
+Time spent: 5h

 ## Level Streaming
 Levels are located in Content/Levels.
 The streaming functionality of the levels is implemented in their blueprints and the current level setup consists of 3 levels - Persistent, StartWorld and DungeonRoom1, where Persistent is the underlying base level that contains components that are static in all levels (currently only lighting).
 At the BeginPlay event, this level loads the StartWorld level, which is the actual starting point for our player.
 Currently, the player can switch from StartWorld to DungeonRoom1 and vice versa.
 In the respective blueprints, the streaming functionality is indicated by the comment sections "Level Setup" and "Load Another Level".
 Levels are loaded when the player triggers the associated trigger volume.
 This deactivates the player's input, automatically moves the character to a destination point behind the volume, and plays a camera fade-out effect for a visually smooth transition.
 Inside the other level, the player is teleported to the destination point that marks the beginning of the level before player input is activated and faded back in.
 In future development, we plan to use this approach for all level transitions.